DAppProgrammer/ERC20/README.md

 # Creating your own ERC20

-Creating ERC20 token with automated deployment to test network Ropsten using Truffle & Infura
+Creating ERC20 token with automated deployment to test network Ropsten, using Truffle & Infura